 Fractured/Broken Tooth — a tooth can fracture or actually break in such a way that leaves the tooth unsavable.
 The good news is that not all tooth fractures necessitate an extraction.
 A dentist will not know the health of the tooth until she/he has an xray to evaluate the tooth and makes an extraction necessary.

 Bone Loss and Extensive Decay can sometimes play a role, as well, in the need to extract a tooth.
 Bone loss can silently occur over time and gradually a tooth becomes mobile or loose.

-Dr. Looper invites you to schedule a Limited Exam and Single Xray to start the process to discuss extraction of a single tooth or a Full Mouth Exam and Xrays to discuss extraction of wisdom teeth.
-With this information, Dr. Looper can evaluate your extraction concerns and together discuss your treatment options.
+We invite you to schedule a Limited Exam and Single Xray to start the process to discuss extraction of a single tooth or a Full Mouth Exam and Xrays to discuss extraction of wisdom teeth.
+With this information, we can evaluate your extraction concerns and together discuss your treatment options.